dgc-network/coliving-protocol/identity-service/src/notifications/README.md

 Note if user U3 checks the notification after U1 favorites and before U2 favorites, then two notification db entries will be created w/ the new U2 favorite referencing the new notification.
-Note: The pattern is the same for agreements/contentLists/album with the only difference being the notification type field being 'FavoriteAgreement', 'FavoriteContentList', 'FavoriteAlbum'
+Note: The pattern is the same for digitalContents/contentLists/album with the only difference being the notification type field being 'FavoriteDigitalContent', 'FavoriteContentList', 'FavoriteAlbum'

 **Create (DigitalContent/ContentList/Album)**
 Scenario: User U1 and U2 subscribe to user U3 and U3 uploads a public DigitalContent T1
 DB Entries
-* Notification - userId: U1, entityId: U3, type: 'CreateAgreement'
+* Notification - userId: U1, entityId: U3, type: 'CreateDigitalContent'
   * NotificationAction - actionEntityType: 'digital_content', entityId: T1
-* Notification - userId: U2, entityId: P1, type: 'CreateAgreement'
+* Notification - userId: U2, entityId: P1, type: 'CreateDigitalContent'
   * NotificationAction - actionEntityType: 'digital_content', entityId: T1

 Scenario: User U1 subscribes to user U3 and U3 uploads a public ContentList P1